jslucas/PencilDurabilityKata/README.md

 When a pencil is sharpened, it regains its initial point durability and can write more characters before it goes dull again.
 Thus, given a pencil created with point durability of 40,000 that has since degraded, when it is sharpened, its point durability will be 40,000 again.

 A pencil should also be created with an initial length value.
 Pencils of short length will only be sharpenable a small number of times while pencils of longer length can be sharpened more times.
 The pencil's length is reduced by one each time it is sharpened.
-When a pencil's length is zero, then sharpening it no longer restores its point durabliity.
+When a pencil's length is zero, then sharpening it no longer restores its point durability.

 ## Erase